sampsonbryce/go-vlq/README.md

 ## Why?

 I wanted to parse JS sourcemaps in golang and understand how they really worked.
-I could find a good vlq encoder/decoder in golang that I could understand so I wrote my own.
+I could not find a good vlq encoder/decoder in golang that I could understand so I wrote my own.

 ## Usage